Piedmontese Civil War: Phase I: 1639 to 1640

 Under the terms of their alliance, the Princes kept any towns that opened their gates without resistance, the Spanish those taken by force.
 The deal was not nearly as attractive as it seemed, since the most important were held by the French, who could be expected to resist, and potentially meant exchanging French domination for Spanish.
 In March 1639, Thomas entered Piedmont, quickly occupying Chieri, Moncalieri, Ivrea, Verrua and Chivasso, but the main prize was Turin, held by a French garrison.
 Whoever held it controlled Piedmont, making it imperative to negotiate a deal; he secretly opened negotiations with Christine, while Richelieu allegedly offered him offices and a pension if he switched sides.

-In June, Christine ceded Cherasco and Carmagnola to France, in return for an annual subsidy of one million Écus; she also agreed to 'discuss' the future of Savoyard possessions including the County of Nice.
+In June, Christine ceded Cherasco and Carmagnola to France, in return for an annual subsidy of one million Écus; she also agreed to 'discuss' the future of Savoyard possessions, including the County of Nice.
 The Princes issued a joint declaration denouncing this as a betrayal, but blaming it on 'ambitious courtiers' such as the d'Aglié family.
 Maurice occupied Nice, while Thomas entered Turin in July with an army of 12,000, helped by supporters inside the city.

-Along with Charles Emmanuel, Christine escaped to the Citadel, which was held by a well-supplied French garrison; built by Francesco Paciotto between 1564 to 1577, it was generally reputed to be impregnable.
+Along with Charles Emmanuel, Christine escaped to the Citadel, which was held by a well-supplied French garrison; built by Francesco Paciotto between 1564 and 1577, it was generally reputed to be impregnable.
 After a failed attempt to recover the city, Christine concluded a truce with Thomas until 24 October, while they continued negotiations.
-During this delay, Richelieu despatched one of his best commanders, the Comte d'Harcourt, to take command of French troops in Pinerolo.
+During this delay, Richelieu dispatched one of his best commanders, the Comte d'Harcourt, to take command of French troops in Pinerolo.